dfirdetective/DeckLog/README.md

       ["Quality", "What was the quality of this food?"]
     ]
 ```
 When customizing prompts.json, you can create new columns if the default `Reason`, `Log`, `Quantity`, and `Quality` are not enough or you'd like more specific separation.
-You can also pre-create the output file or rearrange the header rows in the way you prefer once created.
+You can also pre-create the output file with the headers in the order you like or rearrange the header rows in the way you prefer once created.
 If you use the exe, you will not be able to customize the prompts at this point.
 However, it is something I could implement, if interested.
-You **can** rearranged the output file headers.
+You **can** rearrange the output file headers.

 # Basic Troubleshooting
 **I'm getting an access error for the CSV file.
 Help?**